Peter the Painter

 Peter the Painter (Pēteris Krāsotājs), also known as Peter Piaktow (or Piatkov, Pjatkov, Piaktoff; Pēteris Pjatkovs), was a member of a gang of immigrant Latvian anarchists in London in the early 20th century.
-After supposedly fighting in and escaping the Sidney Street Siege in 1911, he became an anti-hero in London's East End.
-He was never caught, and there is some question as to whether he had participated in the Sidney Street incident, or even whether he actually existed at all.
+After supposedly fighting in and escaping the siege of Sidney Street in 1911, he became an anti-hero in London's East End.
+He was never caught, and there is some question as to whether he had participated in the Sidney Street incident, or even whether he existed at all.